Academies are the centre of much football debate.

 Since the turn of the century, Raheem Sterling has been their most successful graduate - though he now plays for title rivals Manchester City.

-The England international is in the Golden Boot running – check out the latest football odds and 888 sport prediction tips if you fancy him to top score this term.
+The England international is in the Golden Boot running – check out the latest odds and 888 football prediction tips if you fancy him to top score this term.

 Manchester United’s place on this list is guaranteed thanks to the achievements of the Class of ’92 alone.